dougmet/mango-pagedown/README.md

 install.packages("pagedown")
 ```

-To build the test Rmd you open it in RStudio and click the "knit" button, and this will knit and openthe file in your browser.
+To build the test Rmd, `test-pagedown.Rmd`, you open it in RStudio and click the "knit" button, and this will knit and openthe file in your browser.
 Otherwise you can do:

 ```r
 rmarkdown::render("test-pagedown.Rmd")